 I don’t think mainstream news outlets have ever been all that good at explaining policy, but they’ve probably gotten worse over the years as attention spans have shortened and the media environment has gotten ever louder and more ubiquitous.
-You really can’t explain healthcare reform in two minutes, but fewer and fewer people are willing to sit around for much longer than that.Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+You really can’t explain healthcare reform in two minutes, but fewer and fewer people are willing to sit around for much longer than that.Liz Cox Barrett is a writer at CJR.

 The fault, in other words, lies not in the media, but in ourselves.
 The mainstream media may have written ten times as much about the townhalls as they did about the actual substance of the healthcare proposals on the table, but the blogosphere only did a little better.
 Even here in wonkland, the outrage of the day is a much more tempting blog topic than reimbursement rates for Medicare.